Audrey Forlani

 Audrey Forlani (born 19 November 1991) is a French rugby union player who has made at least 47 appearances for the France women's national rugby union team.
 At club level, she plays for French women's Premier Division club Blagnac.

 Club career

 Forlani plays as a second row (lock).
 She started playing rugby at the age of six, and was the only girl in the boys' team.

 In 2007, she joined Saint-Orens rugby club (now known as Blagnac), in Midi-Pyrénées.
 In her first season, Saint-Orens won the French women's Premier Division.
 In 2014, Forlani suffered a broken nose.
-She thought it was a routine injury but after it was fixed she suffered from headaches.
+She thought it was a routine injury but after it was fixed she developed headaches.
 Further damage was discovered and she had to have her hair shaved so that the doctors could repair a crack.
 Doctors questioned whether she would ever be able to play rugby again.
 The next year, she returned to French women's Premier Division rugby.